-I arrived in Barbados in the late afternoon of Friday 8th so by the time I got out of the airport, had some (decent) food and got home I was ready for bed.
-I managed to get in touch with Bike Caribbean on Saturday afternoon and arranged for Randy to pop over so we could check my cleats fit and get the bike set up ready for the 6am set off time the next morning.
+I arrived in Barbados in the late afternoon of Friday 8th, so by the time I got out of the airport, had some (decent) food and got home I was ready for bed.
+I managed to get in touch with Bike Caribbean on Saturday afternoon and arranged for Randy to pop over so we could check my cleats fit and get the bike set up ready for the 6am set off time the following day.

 I tracked my pace and distance using the Suunto Spartan Trainer Wrist HR as I didn’t want to travel with my Garmin (it’d be one more valuable thing to have to look after) and the Spartan Trainer also doubles as a waterproof watch.
 I have a full review coming shortly of this watch which was only released at the start of September so keep an eye out for that.

 After cycling the Peak District, the kms seemed to tick by steadily.
 It was my first time using the Spartan Trainer though so I wasn’t sure how accurate it was.
 However, both the Gold and Silver Courses followed the same route for the first 36km so that was my main marker.